verrazzano/docs/content/en/docs/guides/lift-and-shift.md

 ## What you need

 - The [Git](https://git-scm.com/downloads) command-line tool and access to [GitHub](https://github.com)

 - [MySQL Database 8.x](https://hub.docker.com/_/mysql) - a database server

 - [WebLogic Server 12.2.1.4.0](https://www.oracle.com/middleware/technologies/weblogic-server-downloads.html) - an application server; Note that all WebLogic Server installers are supported _except_ the Quick Installer.

 - [Maven](https://maven.apache.org/download.cgi) - to build the application

-- [WebLogic Deploy Tooling](https://github.com/oracle/weblogic-deploy-tooling/releases) (WDT) - v1.9.9 or higher, to convert the WebLogic Server domain to and from metadata
+- [WebLogic Deploy Tooling](https://github.com/oracle/weblogic-deploy-tooling/releases) (WDT) - v1.9.9 or later, to convert the WebLogic Server domain to and from metadata

-- [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool/releases) (WIT) - v1.9.8 or higher, to build the Docker image
+- [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool/releases) (WIT) - v1.9.8 or later, to build the Docker image

 ## Initial steps